W4t3rM3ll0n/sellerToolbox/README.md

 `Terminal 2`

-cd into the angular-src from the root directory
+cd into the client from the root directory

 ```
-cd /angular-src
+cd /client
 ```

 Then run ng serve